Mount Kenton Cemetery

-Mount Kenton Cemetery is a small cemetery in the rural city of Paducah, Kentucky in the United States of America.
+Mount Kenton Cemetery is a small cemetery in the rural city of Paducah, Kentucky in the United States.
 It is located approximately four miles south of Paducah.
 The area of the cemetery was original deeded by Joseph Kenton to Charles A. Campbell, Hiram Hall, J.D.
 Brandberry, T.P.
 Reynolds, and a Church of the Old School Presbyterians for a church to be placed there.